WildernessLabs/Documentation/docs/Meadow/Meadow_Basics/Meadow_CLI/index.md

 ---
 layout: Meadow
-title: Meadow CLI
+title: Meadow.CLI
 subtitle: Command Line Interface for Meadow
 ---

-# Meadow CLI

-## Getting Started

-The CLI tool supports DFU flashing for `nuttx.bin` and `nuttx_user.bin`.
-When the application is run with `-d`, it looks for `nuttx.bin` and `nuttx_user.bin` in the application directory and if not found, it will abort.
-Optionally, paths for the files can be specific with `--osFile` and `--userFile`.
+The Meadow Command-Line-Interface (Meadow.CLI) provides a way to interact with the board and perform functions via a terminal window.

-The CLI tool also supports device and file management including file transfers, flash partitioning, and MCU reset.
+The Meadow.CLI tool supports device and file management including file transfers, flash partitioning, and MCU reset.

-To run MeadowCLI on Windows, run MeadowCLI.exe from the command prompt.
-On Mac and Windows, call **mono MeadowCLI.exe**.
+To run Meadow.CLI on Windows, open a command window and run `MeadowCLI.exe`.
+On macOS, call **mono MeadowCLI.exe** to execute it via mono.

-## Options
+## Enumerating Options

-To see the options, run the application with the --help arg.
+To see the options, run the application with the `--help` arg.

 ## Running Commands